souravpradhansp/Live-streaming-Speech-Recognition-in-MATLAB-with-co-Execution-in-Python/README.md

 - [SentencePiece](https://pypi.org/project/sentencepiece/) (tested with 0.1.97)

 ## Get Started
 Download or clone this repositiory to your machine and open it in MATLAB&reg;.
-Set up the Python environment by first running commands at a command prompt (Windows&reg machine) and then, set up the Python interpreter in MATLAB.
+Set up the Python environment by first running commands at a command prompt (Windows&reg; machine) and then, set up the Python interpreter in MATLAB.

 Go to your working folder.
 Create the Python virtual environment ``venv`` in a command prompt outside MATLAB.
 If you have multiple versions of Python installed, you can specify which Python version to use for your virtual environment.